pdmosses/msos-in-prolog/docs/index.md

 The Prolog code was originally made available as a single file at `http://www.brics.dk/~pdm/JLAP-MSOS.pl`, and subsequently at `http://cs.swansea.ac.uk/~cspdm/JLAP-MSOS.pl`.
-It has now been updated, split into several files, and tested with SWI-Prolog 8.0.
+It has now been updated, split into smaller files, and tested with SWI-Prolog 8.0.
+To obtain it, download or clone the [msos-in-prolog repository].

 The accompanying web pages assume familiarity with the above paper, and with elementary Prolog programming: